-What can I do
+What can I do to help prevent a cross-connection?

-Without the pr

-a garden ho

-pollute the

-drinking water lines in your house.
+Without the proper protection something as simple as a garden hose has the potential to contaminate or pollute the drinking water lines in your house.
 In fact, over half of the country's cross-connection incidents involve unprotected garden hoses.
 There are very simple steps that you as a drinking water user can take to prevent such hazards, they are: